morphet81/vue-picture-colouring/Readme.md

 Sublalyers and Uplayers are objects giving information for drawing layer below or above your main layer.
 They can have 2 different natures.

+You can optionnally render an opaque layer of your choice abover a sub or up layer.
+This layer will NOT be rendered in the final result.
+It can be useful to partially hide sub and up layers from the user to allow him to concentrate on the drawing area.

+WARNING: at this point, adding a opaque layer to an up layer will also hide the main layer...

 ### Image element

 It will be inserted as an image.
 Just give the ```src``` and indicate if transformations you gave for the scene should be applied to this layer.